Baraff24/asset-manager-backend/README.md

 ## Environments

-This template is thought and designed for the docker environment.
+This app is thought and designed for the docker environment.
 It is not recommended to use it without docker.

 ### How to use Docker dev